Rivastigmine (Absorbed through the skin)

 Warnings While Using This Medicine:

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or trouble urinating.
-Tell your doctor if you have a history of ulcers, seizures, or asthma or other breathing problems.
+Tell your doctor if you have a history of stomach ulcers, seizures, or asthma or other breathing problems.

 - This medicine might cause nausea, vomiting, diarrhea, loss of appetite, and weight loss.
 Tell the doctor if any of these problems are severe, because they could cause other health problems such as dehydration.